iamdtang/itp/public/posts/405-midterm-study-guide.md

 Midterm Study Guide
 ===================

+The midterm will be true/false, fill in the blank, short answer, multiple choice.
+Closed notes/books/computer.

 - GET vs POST
 - Writing SQL and joining with INNER JOIN, LEFT JOIN, and WHERE
 - Database relationships